cmacma7/surveyMax/README.txt

    to agree the encryption to activate the upload version.

-6. To deploy Android
+6. To deploy Android *****************************
-To generate the APK for device testing cd android && gradlew assembleRelease
+   To generate the APK for device testing
+	cd android && gradlew assembleRelease
 	The output APK will under android\app\build\outputs\apk\release

-To install the APK to device, connect your device via usb adb install android/app/build/outputs/apk/release/app-release.apk
+   To install the APK to device, connect your device via usb
+	adb install android/app/build/outputs/apk/release/app-release.apk

+   To release the AAB to app store
+	You need to update the versionCode for new upload to Android app store 請在更新完 app.json 之後，一定要執行: npx expo prebuild --clean or
+	in android/app/build.gradle, manually update the versionCode and versionName,  and app.json at roon to update all the necessary versions

+	then

+	cd android && gradlew.bat bundleRelease

+        AAB will be generated under C:\bn\git\surveyMax\android\app\build\outputs\bundle\release